mmt-786/local-repo/README.md

-this is local to remote repo
+This is local to remote reposotry.